Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/Curl/selecting-builtin.rst

 There are also TODO's at the bottom of the newer sections/modules for missing builtin functions for that particular class or function.

-Here though we will select `KroneckerProduct <https://reference.wolfram.com/language/ref/KroneckerProduct.html>`_ as an example.
+Here though we will select `Curl <https://reference.wolfram.com/language/ref/Curl.html>`_ as an example.